 Doors, windows, cabinets and baseboards

-Use either oil-based enamel (latex enamel) or 100% acrylic latex paint for these surfaces.
+Use either oil-enriched enamel or 100% acrylic latex paint for these surfaces.
 Oil-based enamel is easier to clean and provides a more durable finish, but it takes longer to dry.
 100% acrylic latex paint is more environmentally friendly and faster drying than oil-based products, but it does not last as long and can be difficult to clean.

-You’ll want to use a semi-gloss or satin finish on these surfaces.
+You’ll want to use a semi-gloss or satin finish on interior doors, windows, cabinets, and baseboards.

 100% acrylic latex paint is recommended when painting the interior walls because it is durable, easy to clean, and environmentally friendly.
 You can use flat or matte, eggshell, or satin finish, depending on the look you want.